 What can you do to reduce your climate footprint?

 Man-made climate change is a result of us humans consuming more resources than the planet can produce, and emitting more CO2 into the atmosphere than the planet can absorb.
-If you want to reduce the climate burden, consider doing one of the following.
+If you want to reduce the climate burden, consider following a few of the steps listed here.

 Take the bike or public transport